Ken-Shi/Balatro_HighCardMod/README.md

 </div>

 # Installation

 1. Please install [Steamodded](https://github.com/Steamopollys/Steamodded) via its instructions (Currently support 0.9.8+).
 This is used by most of the Balatro mods.

 Quick Install for step 2: download the zip file and unzip them in Steamodded's Mods folder.
-You should get a folders called `HighCardMod`;
+You should get a folders called `HighCardMod`; **(Currently you can try the alpha version that makes X-Playing Card as a new extension (neither enhancement nor edition nor seal!) of playing cards by downloading the code directly, not through the ZIP!)**

 2. Install HighCardMod simply by download `HighCardMod` folder put them in Steamodded's Mods folder.